TVM

 2018

-Rituales del Caos, Casa Lu, CDMX, MX
+Rituales del Caos, Casa Lu, Mexico City, MX

 2014

-Crater, Alternativa Once Galería, Monterrey, Mexico
+Crater, Alternativa Once Galería, Monterrey, MX

 2013

-Stop and Go, University of California San Diego, San Diego, CA (solo)
+Stop and Go (solo), University of California San Diego, San Diego, CA

 2012

-A Fist Full of Air, University California San Diego, San Diego, CA (solo)
+A Fist Full of Air (solo), University California San Diego, San Diego, CA

 SOMA Summer 2012, Mexico City MX (catalog)